-The Network Adapters subtab (displayed on clicking the Network tab on the physical server dashboard) displays a list of network interface cards (NICs) and VLAN adapters currently available on the physical server.
+The Network Adapters screen displays a list of network interface cards (NICs) and VLAN adapters currently available on the physical server.

+To access the screen, go to Top > Infrastructure > <Slave_server> > Network tab.
 The information on the network adapters is presented in the table having the following columns:

-Column Name Description Interface The name assigned to the network adapter (e.g. eth0). Туре Indicates whether it is a physical adapter ('Physical') or a VLAN adapter ('VLAN').
+Column Name Description Interface The name assigned to the network adapter (e.g. physical adapter eth0 , VLAN eth0.1). Туре Indicates whether it is a real physical adapter () or a VLAN adapter created on the basis of a physical adapter ().
 VLAN ID The ID assigned to the VLAN adapter.
 Relevant for VLAN adapters only.
-Virtual Network The name of the Virtuozzo Virtual Network, if any, associated with the network adapter.
-Note: To learn more about the notion of Virtuozzo Virtual Networks and their relation to physical adapters, VLAN adapters, and Containers, please refer to the Managing Virtual Networks section (p.
-298).
+Virtual Network The name of the virtual network, if any, that is associated with this network adapter.
 IP Addresses The IP addresses assigned to the network adapter.
+Note: To assign IP addresses and other network parameters to the adapter, use a command line interface and the ifconfig utility.
 MAC Address The MAC address of the network adapter.